miketout/social-app/docs/credential-demo.md

 # Credential Demo

-## Add Credentials to the Contentmulitmap
+## Add Credentials to the Contentmultimap

 The identity's contentmultimap needs credentials, including a username and password, to be able to log in.